环境影响评估报告

 Environmental impacts of your project may need to be assessed

 In Victoria, private and public projects with potentially significant environmental impacts may require an environmental impact assessment.
-This is to ensure the possible effects of a proposed development are identified and possible mitigation measures are considered before approval decisions are made and to provide opportunities for public participation in the decision-making process.
+This is to ensure possible effects of a proposed development are identified and possible mitigation measures considered before approval decisions are made and to provide opportunities for public participation in the decision-making process.

 The most common form of environmental assessment in Victoria occurs under the Planning and Environment Act 1987.
 It compels municipal councils to consider the possible environmental impacts of a development before granting planning permit applications or planning scheme amendments.